OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card effect using only CSS.
+The card expands vertically when hovered over, revealing hidden content with a smooth transition.
 No JavaScript is required.
-The effect involves a card that expands on hover, revealing hidden content with a smooth, subtle animation.
-We'll utilize CSS transitions and transforms to achieve this.
+This example leverages standard CSS properties and avoids frameworks like Tailwind for clarity and educational purposes.

-**Description of the Styling:**
+## Description of the Styling

-The card is designed with a simple, clean aesthetic.
-The hidden content is initially hidden using `max-height: 0; overflow: hidden;`.
-On hover, the `max-height` is set to a larger value, allowing the content to expand.
-The transition property smoothly animates this change.
-A subtle box-shadow enhances the 3D effect.
-We also add a simple background color and some padding for better readability.
+The card is designed with a basic structure: a container holding a header and a content area.
+The content area initially has a height of zero and is hidden.
+On hover, the container's height is adjusted, revealing the content using a transition for a smooth animation.
+We use `overflow: hidden` on the container to initially mask the content and ensure a clean reveal.
+Box-shadow adds a subtle depth effect.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>